INSA-5ISS-safe-city-for-cyclists/rest-api/README.md

 ## API
 - [http://localhost:3000/api/reports/geojson](http://localhost:3000/api/reports/geojson)
-  - GET : retrieve all the reports in GeoJson format (can add path parameter "dangerous" )
+  - GET : retrieve all the reports in GeoJson format, with path parameters:
+    - dangerous = 0, 1, true, or false (default: none)
+    - time_filter = 0, or false (the time filter is activated by default)
+    - hours from 0 to 24 (used when the time filter is on)
+    - minutes from 0 to 60 (used when the time filter is on)
   - DELETE : delete the given reports (an array of ids)
   - POST : add the given reports to the database (given in GeoJson format)